jeffreywolf/threshold/README.md

 `python meanFilter.py -i inputRaster.tif -o outputRaster.tif -t 5`

-Where in all cases `inputRaster.tif` is the input raster name and `outputRaster.tif` is the name for the new mean filtered raster.
+Where in all cases `inputRaster.tif` is the input raster name and `outputRaster.tif` is the name for the new thresholded raster.

 If the raster is multibanded, use the `-b` option to select the band to threshold.
 This program processes a single band at a time.
 The default band is 1 (with indexing beginning at 1).